Bappy4u/space-shooter-game/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](https://github.com/Bappy4u/space-shooter-game) file for details.